azmi-adan/my-app/README.md

 When the user clicks on a link, React Router updates the URL in the browser's address bar and renders the corresponding component.

 For example, when the user clicks on the "Home" link, React Router updates the URL to / and renders the Home component.
 When the user clicks on the "About" link, React Router updates the URL to /about and renders the About component.
+  ## strict mode
+  Strict mode is a development feature that helps you catch errors and warnings in your code